yext/answers-search-ui/README.md

 The Answers Component Library exposes an easy to use interface for adding and customizing various types of UI components on your page.

-You can add various types of components to a page.
 Every component requires a containing HTML element.

 ## Base Component Configuration